2018 Adelaide Crows pre-season camp: Wolfgang

 According to journalist Sam McClure of The Age, before sunrise on the second day of camp, players were woken up and taken to a worker in the woods, who introduced himself as "Wolfgang".
-One by one, players were then tied with to a tree.
+One by one, players were then tied to a tree.
 The only way for a player to free himself was to crawl to a knife located 10 metres away.

 While they were attempting to reach the knife, nine of their teammates would hurl abuse at them.
 This abuse was deeply personal, with barbs calling back to childhood trauma, relationship issues and domestic abuse that had been gleaned from info leaked to the managers of the camp without the consent of the players, derived from confidential disclosures players had made to Adelaide staff.
 In some cases, this information was confidential to the extent that players had not divulged it to their spouses.
 Betts claimed in his autobiography The Boy from Boomerang Crescent that he received insults from camp instructors regarding his upbringing and his mother.
 Jeff Bond, former Chief Psychologist for the Australian Institute of Sport, told The Age that "Using people's personal trauma to drive them is so illogical and dangerous it's not funny".
 Bond also compared many of the measures taken in the camp to ones used for training commandos in the military.
 Adelaide themselves have "strongly disputed" this version of events.